aki-ks/ProjectCreator/README.md

 For more information see: https://cli.github.com

+# Setup GitHub CLI

+_gh auth login_
+Choose the Account type you want to login, normally this is _GitHub.com_ Then choose an authentication option, I would recommend to choose the _Login with web browser option_.
+Then just follow the given steps.

+Warning: Don't close the tab of your Browser unless the setup is finished :)

+After that choose your default git protocol (SSH or HTTPS).
+I choosed HTTPS, then the setup was finished.

 # Setup

 To run the Script with a individual command (I use _create_) from everywhere in the console you have to do following steps: